library(here)

 (mean(L1.data$Vocab) - mean(L2.data$Vocab)) |>

-Another solution would be to store the difference in means as an R object and pass this object to the round() function.
+An alternative approach would be to store the difference in means as an R object and, in a second line of code, pass this object to the round() function.

 mean.diff.vocab <- mean(L1.data$Vocab) - mean(L2.data$Vocab)